LuxxxLucy/GAN_imgRestore/README.md

 # Image restoration

-this is a programme used for image restoration.
+this is a programme image restoration.(or more specifically missing pixel inpainting)

 the purpose is to revover images from its noises.